 Propaganda Techniques Detection

-As part of a Mega Project led by scientists at Qatar Computing Research Institute which aims at developing an application that would limit the fake news in articles, we want to detect propagandistic techniques employed in news articles which are randomly selected and presented to you.
-In order to do that, we will provide you with a flowchart of the most common techniques that are employed in articles with a definition of each technique.
+We aim at identify propagandistic techniques in news articles.
+In order to do that, we will provide you with the news article itself and a flowchart to guide you through the identification of the most common propagandist techniques.
 All you need to do is follow the steps given in the flowchart, and pinpoint which technique was employed in a specific sentence.
 Should you find this difficult, please refer to the examples provided hereafter, or watch the instructional video attached with this task.

 Steps: